HSU-ANT/beaqlejs/README.md

 2. Try to execute the script in your browser.
 For example, point your browser to `http://yourdomain.com/mysubfolder/beaqleJS_Service.php`.
 The script performs a self-test and checks PHP version and write permission of the `results/` folder.

-3. Enable online submission in the BeaqleJS config (`"EnableOnlineSubmission": false`) and set the `BeaqleServiceURL` to `http://yourdomain.com/mysubfolder/beaqleJS_Service.php`.
+3. Enable online submission in the BeaqleJS config (`"EnableOnlineSubmission": true`) and set the `BeaqleServiceURL` to `http://yourdomain.com/mysubfolder/beaqleJS_Service.php`.

 ### Security ###

 As with every public web service it is important to be aware about security aspects.
 In the current implementation there is no possibility to authenticate submitters, therefore everyone can potentially submit spoofed results if he is able to do some basic reverse engineering!
+However, this is also a common risk with every other public and open survey platform.

-However, there are two provisions to avoid spamming of your sever:
+There are two provisions to avoid spamming of your sever:

 * The results JSON object is limited to a size of 64kB which is a lot for listening test results, but not enough to abuse your server as a hosting facility
 * File names in the `results/` folder contain a random string, so it is not possible to access the submitted data without listing the whole directory